 If you work long hours at a desk then investing in one of the best vertical mice on the market is a super smart idea.
 This is because a vertical mouse can seriously help minimise stress to muscles and tendons, and lower the risk of developing issues such as RSI and carpal tunnel syndrome.

-If you want our advice, don't wait it until you're actually suffering to upgrade to one of the best vertical mouse models for Mac or Windows.
+Being candid, based on our own experiences here at T3.com, don't wait until you're actually suffering to upgrade to one of the best vertical mouse models for Mac or Windows.
 Your hands will feel the benefit of the ergonomic design and natural, relaxed position (with the thumb up) right from the off.

 One of the more expensive models on our list, the DXT DXT02W offers a design that's ideal for both left and right-handed users.
 It's not the most attractive-looking vertical mouse we've ever seen, but it makes up for it on the feature front.

 It has four adjustable DPI settings – from 500 all the way up to 2,000 – and comes with a rather handy Rapid Charge that offers two hours of juice on just 30 seconds of charge.
 This mouse is also ideal for both small and larger handed users, so practically anyone can start benefiting from its ergonomic design.

 Get more information about this top-rated vertical mouse in T3's City Ergonomics DXT DXT02W vs R-GO 1200 Oyster comparison feature.